Energy stocks lead FTSE lower as oil price falls

 By Tricia Wright

-Energy shares knocked some 13 points off the FTSE 100, as the vote reduced chances of an imminent Western strike that would hurt supply and raise oil prices, while other shares remained under pressure from the persisting uncertainties.
+Energy shares knocked some 12 points off the FTSE 100, as chances of an imminent strike against Syria that would hurt supply eased after Britain said no to intervention, but the continued threat of Western military action hit equity markets.

 “People are squaring up long positions over the weekend as the Syria situation could easily escalate.
 That is dominating above any other news right now,” said Lex van Dam, hedge fund manager at Hampstead Capital, which manages around $500 million in assets.

-It posted a 3.1 percent drop in August, a month in which investors have been anxious over prospects for diminishing U.S. stimulus as well as the Syrian conflict.
+It looked to be heading for a 2.9 percent drop in August, a month in which investors have been anxious over prospects for diminishing U.S. stimulus as well as the situation in Syria.

 GFT Markets technical analyst Fawad Razaqzada was cautious on the UK benchmark, which came under pressure on Friday after testing key resistance at 6,500.